aws-samples/config-resource-compliance-dashboard/documentation/upgrade.md

 1. Open the CloudWatch Console on the AWS account and region where you deployed the dashboard.
 1. Select Log Groups and find `/aws/lambda/crcd-config-file-partitioner`
 1. Edit the log settings, change retention to 14 days, or the value that suits your needs.

+### From older versions
+You have to destroy the resources of the current versions and redeploy.
+When you removed the old versions, and before deploying v2.1.2, make sure to delete the CloudWatch log group of the Lambda Partitioner:
+1. Log onto the AWS Console on the account and region where you deploy the dashboard, open the CloudWatch console.
+1. Click on `Logs/Log groups`.
+1. Find the log group called `/aws/lambda/cid-crcd-config-file-partitioner` or `/aws/lambda/crcd-config-file-partitioner`, depending on your version, select it.
+1. Click on the `Actions` button and select `Delete log Group(s)`

+The AWS Config Dashboard v2.1.2 creates the CloudWatch log group as a CloudFormation resource with a retention period, and will fail if the log group already exists.